alanyoshida/vimwiki/README.md

 ## How it works

-Install vimwiki in your vim
+Install [vimwiki](https://github.com/vimwiki/vimwiki) in your vim.

+Vimwiki basic navigation:
+ - Tab = next link
+ - Shift + Tab = Previous link
+ - Enter = Enter the link
+ - Backspace = Back to previous link

 Set the wiki configuration in your .vimrc file: